Last Reviewed: 01 Jun 2025

 Aiming to establish a routine of regular eating, self-monitoring, and taking your insulin is the long term goal for your long term health.
 One small change can make a huge difference in your health, so try to reach out to all the people around you for support, including family, friends, and health professionals.
 It is hard work having diabetes, but there are lots of people around you that can help support you through it.

-As insulin misuse and/or eating disorder behaviours are often not openly discussed, it is very important to tell someone if you are taking less insulin or are even thinking about taking less insulin than you require.
+As insulin misuse and/or eating disorders are often not openly discussed, it is very important to tell someone if you are taking less insulin, or even if you are thinking about taking less insulin than you require.